Close

 The group has used Protein Glycan Coupling Technology (Bioconjugation) to produce novel Shigella, Streptococcus pneumoniae, Group A Strep, Group B Strep, Brucella, and Francisella glycoconjugate vaccines as well as several animal vaccines.
 The custom-made vaccines produced by this process are effective, pure, and less expensive than conventional glycoconjugate vaccines.
 Recently the group has used synthetic biology approaches (eg refactoring, and combinatorial design) to characterise and efficiently express glycans in bacterial cells.
 This technology complements Bioconjugation, further reducing the cost of vaccines.

+Brendan is Co-Director of GlycoCell, a UKRI Engineering Biology Mission Hub.
+He is Co-lead of the Wellcome funded Campylobacter Control Campagne.
 Brendan is a co-applicant on two vaccine manufacture hubs (VaxHub sustainable and VaxHub global), where Bioconjugate vaccines are being scaled up towards GMP and clinical trials.
-Brendan is co-founder of ArkVax a LSHTM spin-out company that exploits Bioconjugation for the development of animal vaccines.
+He is co-founder of ArkVax, a LSHTM spin-out company, that exploits Bioconjugation for the development of animal vaccines.
 Beyond vaccines, advances in bacterial glycoengineering will benefit basic research and the production of therapeutics that require specific glycosylation.

 Research Area